-I don’t think it a threat, since I believe that architecture is always a balance between the environment and the requirements for a particular building.
-So for mosques you have certain religious needs: space for praying, you need the space for washing and so forth.
-You can meet those needs with different materials, different techniques and different kinds of decorations.
+I don’t think it is a threat, since I believe that architecture is always a balance between the environment and the requirements for a particular building.
+So for mosques, you have certain religious needs: space for praying, you need space for washing, and so forth.
+You can meet those needs with different materials, different techniques, and different kinds of decorations.
 I think our challenge is to create inventive ones.
-So it’s kind of silly to make an old style-brick mosques in modern Iran.
+So it’s kind of silly to make old style-brick mosques in modern Iran.
 They were perfect for the 12th century but they are not right for today.

-But most of the buildings made in Iran these days are just apartments which is based on the western architecture.
+But most of the buildings made in Iran these days are just apartments that are based on western architecture.

 But nowadays people prefer to sit at tables and chairs.